Thursday, October 29, 2020

 Notes:

--farm open early April to end of April, in spring and late September-end of October for fall
+-farm opens early April to the end of May, in spring and late September-end of October for fall

 -If you're looking to pick pumpkins, make sure you head out there early to mid October to catch them while they're still on the vine.

--They recently turned their barn into a farm store with homemade goods and crafts including - jams, mixes, hot sauces, snacks like kettle corn, sweet caramel nuggets, trail mix, yogurt pretzels, andelin t-shirts, sweaters, hats, jewelry soaps, and more.
+-Jams, soup mixes, pantry items, snacks like kettle corn, sweet caramel nuggets, trail mix, yogurt pretzels, Andelin merchandise like t-shirts, sweaters, hats, jewelry soaps, and more available for sale.

 -ideal for field trips